Lumpkin's Jail: Robert Lumpkin

 "He was both an evil man and a family man."
-Robert Lumpkin, known for his cruelty and mistreatment of slaves, would eventually marry a light-skinned slave that he had purchased: Mary.
-At the time of their marriage, he was 27 years her senior.
-He fathered five children with Mary, seeing to it that they had the best treatment and education, including sending two of his daughters to finishing school.
-Before the Civil War ended, he sent his wife and children to Pennsylvania to avoid being sold back into slavery to pay off his debts.
+Robert Lumpkin, known for his cruelty and mistreatment of slaves, would eventually "marry" a light-skinned slave that he had purchased: Mary.
+He was 27 years older than she.
+He fathered five children with Mary.
+He treated them well and gave them the best education, even sending two of his daughters to finishing school.
+Before the Civil War ended, he sent his wife and children to Pennsylvania to avoid their being sold back into slavery to pay off his debts.
 When Lumpkin died in late 1866, he left all of his property and land to Mary, who by then was legally allowed to accept it.